opentok/accelerator-core-js/js/README.md

     token: yourOpenTokToken,
   },
-  packages: ['textChat', 'screenSharing', 'annotation', 'archiving'],
-  // A container can either be a query selector or an HTMLElement
+  packages: ['textChat', 'screenSharing', 'annotation', 'archiving'], /* A container can either be a query selector or an HTMLElement */
   containers: {
-	// Default for publishers is '#publisherContainer'
+	/* Default for publishers is '#publisherContainer' */
     publisher: {
       camera: '#cameraPublisherContainer',
       screen: '#screenPublisherContainer',
     },
-   	// Default for subscribers is '#subscriberContainer'
+   	/* Default for subscribers is '#subscriberContainer' */
     subscriber: {
       camera: '#cameraSubscriberContainer',
       screen: '#screenSubscriberContainer',
     },
-    controls: '#controls', // Default is '#videoControls'
+    /* Default controls container is '#videoControls' */
+    controls: '#controls',
-    chat: '#chatContainer', // Default is '#chat'
+    /* Default text chat container is '#chat' */
+    chat: '#chatContainer',
   },
   communication: {
     callProperites: myCallProperties,